ChristopherJamesN/sports-news-feed/README.md

      --platform managed \
      --region us-central1 \
      --image gcr.io/news-feed-368501/rails-news-feed &&
-echo "After deploying a new image, it can be useful to delete the old images from https://console.cloud.google.com/artifacts/docker/news-feed-368501/us/gcr.io/rails-news-feed?project=news-feed-368501.
-This will reduce Google Cloud costs."
+echo "After deploying a new sports news feed image, it can be useful to delete the old images from https://console.cloud.google.com/artifacts/docker/news-feed-368501/us/gcr.io/rails-news-feed?project=news-feed-368501.
+This will reduce Google Cloud costs" && osascript -e 'display notification "Deployment of new sports news feed image complete.
+After deploying a new sports news feed image, it can be useful to delete the old images from https://console.cloud.google.com/artifacts/docker/news-feed-368501/us/gcr.io/rails-news-feed?project=news-feed-368501.
+This will reduce Google Cloud costs"'
 ```

 After deploying a new image, it can be useful to delete the old images from https://console.cloud.google.com/artifacts/docker/news-feed-368501/us/gcr.io/rails-news-feed?project=news-feed-368501.
 This will reduce Google Cloud costs.